asendia/legacy-api/README.md

 cp .env-test-template.yaml .env-test.yaml
 go test ./...
 ```
+Why do I use template config?
+Because I put secrets in my `.env-test.yaml` & I don't want to accidentally commit it.
+Please let me know how to do it better.

 ### Running the app in localhost
 From the root directory of this repo